Population: 11,000. Elevation: 425 m (1,400 ft). Country-Area code: +49-(0)9861.

 Brett Harriman’s Rothenburg guidebook is updated for 2016!

-(This guide will be updated and placed within our newly published Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook out this summer.)
+(This guide will be updated and placed within our new Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook out in 2018.)

 Night Watchman’s Tour: